What is the formula/concept?

 - X points for winning the game based on opponent Class

-Y = points based on opponent s opponents Class.
+- Y points times number of opponent wins based on opponent s opponents Class

-Y = points based on opponent s opponents Class.
+- Y/3 points times number of opponent wins based on opponent s opponents Class

 Why isn t the formula public?